 Whether it is prelims or the main card, you can find odds on every fight at the click of a button on your PC or smartphone.

 First you need to know how many rounds there are in a fight – usually three or five in the UFC – and then you have to predict when the fight will finish.
 Whether their is a knock out or submission in the early rounds, or perhaps a points decision at the end, you have to pick.
 This UFC bet type can offer some great odds, if you are a wily punter.

 What round will the fight end and how will it end?
 A combination of the two markets described above can produce some serious odds – with serious risk.
 To win, you need to pick the winner of the fight, the method they finish it in and the round the fight ends in.
 This type of UFC bet could be described as a multibet in some places, with it possible to build your own ticket, featuring two different markets.

 This will usually be presented in an over-and-under scenario.
 For example: in a five-round match, it might be over or under 2.5; in a three-round fight, it will probably be over or under 1.5.
 In lopsided match-ups the round figure can shift and some bookies offer alternate figures, as low as 0.5, if you think there is going to be a quick finish.

-Round betting involves selecting the winner of the fight and the round it ends in.
+UFC round betting involves selecting the winner of the fight and the round it ends in.
 So Brock Lesnar to win in the second round, Mark Hunt to win in the third round, etc. etc.

 Will one of the fighters end the fight early, or can they both make it to the end and leave it up to the judges to decide who wins?
 This is particularly popular UFC bet type when there are big hitters involved.

 This is even harder, but it can give you juicy odds.
 You’re having a stab in the dark and it will usually offer you a figure of what time the fight will be ended from round one.
 It goes in 30 second increments, so good luck picking that out of a bag.